Toggle: English / Spanish

 Other tests may be done to rule out other conditions.
 These may include swallowing studies to see if a person can safely swallow food and liquid.

-Tremor medications, such as those used to treat Parkinson's disease
+Tremor medicines, such as those for Parkinson disease

 Speech and physical therapy